pa28/hamclock-systemd/README.md

 repository `hamclock-systemd` these binaries can also be controlled using the included systemd service.

-Starting with build system version 13.1 the compiler and linker optiions `-g` are removed eliminating generation of debug symbols wich saves 10 megabytes per package.
+Starting with build system version 13.1 the compiler and linker options `-g` are removed eliminating generation of debug symbols wich saves 10 megabytes per package.

 ## Notes on Running `hamclock-web` Service